 Arts & Sciences Summer in Beijing takes place at the University of Chicago Center in Beijing, August 7-18, 2017, Monday through Friday from 10am to 3pm (one-hour lunch break).

 Please click on the course topics below to see the full descriptions.
+Courses are taught by University of Chicago faculty.

 August 7-18, 2017, Monday through Friday from 10am to 3pm (one-hour lunch break) at the University of Chicago Center in Beijing.